Ibnballo1/corona-virus/README.md

 ## Usage

-First copy this repo and clone it on your machine using this [link](git@github.com:Ibnballo1/bookstore.git).
+First copy this repo and clone it on your machine using this [link](https://github.com/Ibnballo1/corona-virus).
-Then cd into bookstore folder.
+Then cd into corona-virus folder.

 ## Install